 In French

 The late philosopher Georg Henrik von Wright once remarked that not learning French was one of the most significant omissions in his education.
-While more people may be confident speaking English in France today than in the past, I realize that, just as for von Wright, not knowing French limits my world.
+While more people in France may feel confident speaking English today than in the past, I realise that, just as for von Wright, not knowing French limits my world.

-As a contrast to the awaken world and the airy, white, and minimalist Scandinavian home that I have come to inhabit, my night-time dreams are less confined by linguistic or temporal barriers.
-I sometimes find myself surrounded by the décor of the late 60’s in Paris as captured by Bertolucci or thrown back to street-side cafés that make me think of slow mornings with orange juice in Tangier.
+In contrast to the awakened world and the airy, white, minimalist Scandinavian home I have come to inhabit, my night-time dreams are less confined by linguistic or temporal barriers.
+I sometimes find myself surrounded by the décor of late-1960s Paris as captured by Bertolucci, or thrown back to street-side cafés that make me think of slow mornings with orange juice in Tangier.

-Sipping the last glass of French bubbles (sorry to disappoint but only Badoit mineral water as Eddie woke me up well before 5 am), I realize that August is almost over.
-In a week tomorrow, I will again be teaching political philosophy to a new batch of undergraduates.
-Starting with the classics and the ancient Greek universe, it is a journey through time as good as any, including a couple of less expected stops such as Christine de Pizan.
-As for the modern part, there is a distinct echo of Stephen Eric Bronner and his class that I took at Rutgers in 2008.
+Sipping the last glass of French bubbles (sorry to disappoint – but only Badoit mineral water, as Eddie woke me well before 5 am), I realise that August is almost over.
+A week from tomorrow, I will once again be teaching political philosophy to a new batch of undergraduates.
+Starting with the classics and the ancient Greek universe, it is a journey through time as good as any, including a couple of less-expected stops such as Christine de Pizan.
+As for the modern part, there is a distinct echo of Stephen Eric Bronner and the class I took with him at Rutgers in 2008.

 0 Comments: